RateSetter Australia RE Limited

 ABN 84 007 869 794 Australian financial services licence/Australian credit licence 240023

-We, RateSetter Australia RE Limited ABN 57 166 646 635, RateSetter Australia Pty Limited ABN 29 161 376 638 and Australian Executor Trustees Limited ABN 84 007 869 794 (as custodian of the RateSetter Lending Platform (Custodian)), collect, use and handle your personal information in accordance with the Privacy Act 1988 (Cth) (Privacy Act), and specifically the Australian Privacy Principles.
+We, RateSetter Australia RE Limited ABN 57 166 646 635, RateSetter Australia Pty Limited ABN 29 161 376 638 and Australian Executor Trustees Limited ABN 84 007 869 794 (as custodian of the RateSetter Lending Platform and RateSetter Wholesale Lending Platform (Custodian)), collect, use and handle your personal information in accordance with the Privacy Act 1988 (Cth) (Privacy Act), and specifically the

-Use of the terms ‘you’ or ‘your’ in this policy means both you as an individual, and where you interact with us as a representative of a business, that business.
+Use of the terms ‘you’ or ‘your’ in this policy means both you as an individual, and where you interact with us as a representative of a business, your business.

 We may, from time to time, amend and update this policy.